2002 Arizona gubernatorial election

 The 2002 Arizona gubernatorial election took place on November 5, 2002.
 Incumbent Republican Governor Jane Dee Hull was term-limited.
 The Democratic nominee, Arizona Attorney General Janet Napolitano, narrowly defeated Republican Matt Salmon, a former U.S. Representative.
-Upon her inauguration, Napolitano became the first woman to succeed another woman as Governor of a state.
-Until 2022, this was the last gubernatorial election in Arizona in which the margin of victory was single digits.
+Upon her inauguration, Napolitano became the first woman to succeed another woman as governor of a state.
+This was the last gubernatorial election in Arizona in which the margin of victory was single-digit margin until 2022, and the last time that a winning candidate won governorship without Maricopa County.